tiagomelojuca/otclient-wiki/Roadmap.md

 * Party/skulls

 ## Version 0.7
-By now all required features is finished, stabilize them.
+By now all required features for otserv based on tibia 8.62 is finished, stabilize them and encourage it to be used on any otserv based upto tibia 8.62.

 * Feature freeze
 * Stabilize everything